oneminch/minch.dev/README.md

 # Portfolio V3

-This is the third iteration of my personal portfolio site.
+This is the current & third iteration of my personal portfolio site.

 ## What's New